EvansWinner/Piltdown/README.md

 ## Introduction (or, what is it? and what's it for?)

-Tweeviz is a tiny, nay, even trivial Python library that generates Unicode strings of bar charts and some other data visualization thingies which are meant to be included in your Twitter posts.
+Piltdown is a tiny, nay, even trivial Python library that generates Unicode strings of bar charts and some other data visualization thingies which are meant to be included in your Twitter posts.